 China’s Unipec will resume purchasing US crude oil in October, following a two-month hiatus from trade disputes between the two economies.
 A few months ago, Beijing excluded crude oil in its tariff list.
 But in August, China changed its policy again, effectively including crude oil back in the list.
 Unipec will be buying oil again, and loading in October, which will then reach Chinese shores in November or December.

 Prior to the trade dispute, China was the largest importer of US crude oil in 2018, surpassing Canada.
 It imported about 350,000 barrels of oil every day, according to the US Energy Information Administration.

 China put crude oil in its tariff list as an act of retaliation to the United States.
-In June, Beijing announced that it is imposing a 25% tariff on crude oil sourced from the US.
+In June, Beijing announced that it is imposing a 25 percent tariff on crude oil sourced from the US.

 Consequently, Unipec’s imports shrunk, and there were talks of purchasing oil from other countries like Qatar and Papua New Guinea.
 It is, however, estimated to return to normal as volumes increase over time.
 It was not disclosed how much oil it would be buying from the US.
 There were also reports that the October purchases were probably meant for third-party trading and might be sold to other countries.

 Unipec is the trading arm of Sinopec, Asia’s biggest refiner.
 It is also one of the biggest customers of US oil.
 It lobbied for the exclusion of US oil in the tariff list.
 In August, the list no longer had the high tariff rates for US crude oil.